rudhaykumar/Myfirstgitrepodemo/PT-Readme-New.md

 - ## Exit Criteria :

-  - Tests have been run and System performance has been assessed  and fine tuned according to the goals of the testing and goals are achieved.
+  - Tests have been run and System performance has been assessed  and fine tuned according to the goals of the testing and  goals / objectives are achieved.
   - Test report is written and passed to relevant people.

+-  ## Templates :
+      - NFR Template
+      - Test Report Template